-Last, but by no means least, we want to say thank you to everyone at the Pure Technology Group for having us.
-The evening was a resounding success, especially given that it was their first time hosting a gaming-related event – we had a fantastic time and look forward to hopefully being invited back next year.
+Last but not least, we want to say thank you to Pure Technology Group and Duke Studios for having us.
+The evening was a resounding success, especially given it was their first time hosting a competitive gaming event.
+We had a fantastic time and look forward to hopefully being invited back next year.

 If you work in sports marketing, esports or gaming in general, and need a team of all-stars to supercharge your digital campaigns, get in touch with us.